Rajeshds20/WorkFlow-Designer/README.md

 # Work FLow Designer

 This is a web application that can be used for designing and managing workflows.
-It is built using ReactJS and reactflow, and it also uses a mock API for data retreival.
+It is built using ReactJS and reactflow, and it also uses a mock API for data retrieval.

 ## Table of Contents